widdowquinn/find_differential_primers/README.md

 └── with_primers.json
 ```

-No new configuration file is produced.
-We will use the output in the `blastn` directory when classifying primers.
+The new configuration file can be used in the `primersearch` cross-hybridisation detection stage.